 Pursuant to rules adopted by the Securities and Exchange Commission ("SEC"), we have elected to provide access to our proxy materials, including this Proxy Statement and our annual report for the year ended December 31, 2016 ("Annual Report"), on the Internet.
 Accordingly, on or about April 14, 2017, we are mailing a Notice of Internet Availability of Proxy Materials ("Notice") to all of the Company's stockholders of record and beneficial owners as of the record date for the Annual Meeting.
 The Notice will include instructions on how you may access the proxy materials for the Annual Meeting at www.proxyvote.com.
-Stockholders will not receive printed copies of the proxy materials for the Annual Meeting unless they request them, in which case printed copies of the proxy materials and a paper proxy card will be provided at no charge.
-Any stockholder may request to receive the proxy materials for the Annual Meeting in printed form by mail or electronically by e-mail on an ongoing basis until the one-year anniversary of the date of the Annual Meeting by following the instructions in the Notice.
+Stockholders will not receive printed copies of the proxy materials for the Annual Meeting and a paper proxy card will be provided at no charge.
+Any stockholder may request to receive the proxy materials for the Annual Meeting by following the instructions in the Notice.
 We encourage you to take advantage of the availability of the Company's proxy materials on the Internet in order to lower our printing and delivery costs and help reduce the environmental impact of the Annual Meeting.